Laser lithotripsy: Lasers

 Pulsed dye lasers have been used with fiber diameters of 200–550 microns for lithotripsy of biliary and urinary stones.

 Initially 504 nm dye lasers were used, then holmium lasers were studied in the 1990s.

 Holmium:YAG (Ho:YAG) lasers are a type of solid-state laser; they have a wavelength of 2,100 nm (infrared) and are used for medical procedures in urology and other areas.
 Ho:YAG lasers have been considered the "gold-standard laser for lithotripsy" since the mid-1990s.
 Ho:YAG laser machines are loud, contain fragile components including lenses and mirrors, consume a large amount of electricity, and usually require a dedicated power source.

 They have qualities of CO_{2} and Nd:YAG lasers, with ablative and coagulation effects.
 Holmium laser use results in smaller fragments than those produced by 320- or 365-micron pulsed-dye lasers, as well as electrohydraulic and mechanical methods.

-Still-experimental thulium fiber lasers (TFLs) are also being studied as a potential alternative to Ho:YAG lasers for the treatment of kidney stones.
-TFLs have several potential advantages compared to Ho:YAG lasers, including a four times lower ablation threshold, a near single-mode beam profile, less dust production, and higher pulse rates, resulting in faster overall procedure times.
+More recently, thulium fiber lasers (TFL) have increasingly been used for laser lithotripsy.
 The frequency of TFLs increased during the start of the 21st century.
+TFLs have several advantages compared to Ho:YAG lasers, including a four times lower ablation threshold, a near single-mode beam profile, and higher pulse rates.
+In contrast to other laser settings - particularly fragmentation-oriented techniques that generate larger fragments requiring basket extraction - dusting techniques produce fine dust and small stone fragments that can often be evacuated spontaneously via urine flow or irrigation.
+This may reduce the need for basket use, which can prolong the procedure depending on stone location and increase the use of additional disposable instruments.
+In addition, dusting approaches are associated with reduced retropulsion, higher stone-free rates, and shorter overall procedure times compared to conventional Ho:YAG systems.
 TFL devices are also smaller and lighter than comparable Ho:YAG devices, and use just 10% of the electricity that a Ho:YAG laser would, potentially allowing for the use of multiple laser devices on a single circuit.

+Several clinical studies and meta-analyses have demonstrated the effectiveness as well as advantages of TFL.
+In a prospective, randomized trial by Øyvind Ulvik et al. (2022), 120 patients undergoing ureteroscopic lithotripsy were randomized to TFL or Ho:YAG.
+The stone-free rate was 92% in the TFL group versus 67% in the Ho:YAG group, operative time was shorter with TFL (49 min vs 57 min), and intraoperative bleeding occurred in 5% of TFL cases compared with 22% of Ho:YAG cases.
+While Ho:YAG lasers currently remain the guideline-recommended reference standard, TFL is increasingly being adopted in clinical practice and is being progressively incorporated into contemporary guidelines as an alternative treatment option.